xrdocs-staging/programmability/_blogs/Introduction-to-gnsi.md

 ```
 git clone https://github.com/openconfig/gnsi.git
 ```
-<p align="justify"><u>Step 2.</u>  Install grpcurl using one of the method mentioned
+<u>Step 2.</u>  Install grpcurl using one of the method mentioned
-here:https://github.com/fullstorydev/grpcurl.
-Here, we have used brew to install grpcurl using the following command:</p>
+[here](https://github.com/fullstorydev/grpcurl).
+Here, we have used brew to install grpcurl using the following command:

 ```
 brew install grpcurl